-Note 2(d) and Note 37(f) to the financial statements, regarding the management's impairment assessment of property, plant and equipment, intangible assets, investments, trade receivables valuation as at 31 March 2020 being considered recoverable based on its internal and external sources of information and estimates, and its judgments on implication expected to arise from COVID-19 pandemic.
-This being an unprecedented event which is difficult to estimate, the actual implications could vary.
+Note 3(e) and Note 37(f) to the financial statements, regarding the management's assessment of liquidity and going concern assumption, values of its financial and non-financial assets as at 31st March 2021 being considered as unimpaired and recoverable based on its internal and external sources of information and estimates, and its judgement on implications expected to arise from COVID-19 pandemic, wherein actual results could vary.
 The economic/social consequences of this event are impacting the very operation of the hotels and consumer demand.